Photographs courtesy of Genny & Hugh

 Beatrice, 15, a Pupil Teacher.

-1901 Following military service in South Africa, taking part in the Boar War.
+1901 Following military service in South Africa, taking part in the Boer War.
 Hugh was awarded “Freedom of the Borough of Ipswich”.
 Freedom of the Borough is the highest honour given to an individual.
 Ipswich had given the honour to Lord Kitchener (High Steward of Ipswich).
 Hugh was honoured along with 13 other Ipswich men for their service to the country.

 1911 135, Handford Road, Ipswich.